daptablade/docs/mynewbook/Tutorials/Simple component analysis.md

 ## Component analysis

-All being well, you should now be able to launch a Run by selecting the play symbol ▶ in the Run controls interface.
+All being well, you should now be able to launch a {term}`Run` by selecting the play symbol ▶ in the {term}`Run` controls interface.
-The control symbols will start to fade in and out as your Run is sent for analysis in the Cloud, this may take a few minutes the first time.
+The control symbols will start to fade in and out as your {term}`Run` is sent for analysis in the Cloud, this may take a few minutes the first time.
-Eventually, the Run should execute (this will happen very quickly) and you should see an alert window confirming that 'The Run has completed successfully'.
+Eventually, the {term}`Run` should execute (this will happen very quickly) and you should see an alert window confirming that 'The {term}`Run` has completed successfully'.
 If you don't get any messages, try to refresh your web browser page, or consult the [FAQ](../Reference/FAQs.md) section for troubleshooting suggestions.

-We can now inspect the outputs of the Run.
+We can now inspect the outputs of the {term}`Run`.

 ### The Run Log

-Select `View Log` in the interface controls to view a summary of the Run as a nested JSON text object as shown below.
+Select `View Log` in the interface controls to view a summary of the {term}`Run` as a nested JSON text object as shown below.

 The 'time' entry corresponds to the time the Run Log file was generated, while the time stamps in the messages that appear in the 'run_output' and 'paraboloid' relate to the paraboloid compute function execution time.
 The inputs and outputs of the paraboloid component are available under the corresponding 'paraboloid' entries.